philipwalton/private-parts/README.md

 #### `_(obj)`

 The key function, usually stored on the `_` (underscore) variable, acts as an accessor to the private store.
 It accepts an object (the "public instance") and returns the object associated with that passed object (the "private instance").
-If no private instance couterpart exists, a new one is created.
+If no private instance counterpart exists, a new one is created.

-The method in which new private instances are created is determined by the argument passed to the `createKey` factory method, as describe next:
+The method in which new private instances are created is determined by the argument passed to the `createKey` factory method, as described next:

 #### `createKey(fn)`

 The `createKey` factory method returns a new instance of a key function.
-When you invoke the key function (as described above) with an object that it has never seen before, it creates a new object and returns that.
+When you invoke the key function (as described above) with a public instance that it has never seen before, it creates a new private instance to associate with the public instance and returns that.

-If the argument passed to `createKey` is a function, that function is used to create new private instances.
-The function is invoked with the public instance as it's first argument.
+How that private instance is created can be controlled by you by passing a function to `createKey`.
+That function is used to create new private instances.
+The function is invoked with the public instance as its first argument.
 For example:

 ```javascript
 var _ = createKey(function(publicInstance) {